 Tokens of appreciation are commonly used in order to obtain focus group participation from those who may not otherwise participate.
 There is extensive literature to support the use of incentives, primarily monetary incentives, as a supplement or complement to other efforts of persuasion to ensure recruitment of a representative sample, especially among hard-to-reach and minority populations., In studies for both commercial market research and social sciences, findings indicate that respondents who receive these tokens of appreciation provide valid input, and their inclusion makes for a more representative sample.

 A monetary incentive of $75.00 is suggested for the focus group recruitment.
-Based on experience, it may be necessary to increase the incentive to $90 in one or two of the groups if there is difficulty with recruitment with some populations in some locations.
 This rate is requested for the following reasons:

 Eligibility criteria for focus group participants are specific.
 All FG respondents will consist of three hard-to-reach or minority populations (Black/African-American, Hispanic/Latino, and men from all racial/ethnic groups who have sex with men (MSM)), which represent those US populations most highly affected by HIV/AIDS.
 It is important to offer incentives sufficient to attract the needed participants.